-To read the Status Register, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 05h must be clocked into the device.
-After the last bit of the opcode has been clocked in, the device will begin outputting Status Register data on the SO pin during every subsequent clock cycle.
-After the last bit (bit 0) of the Status Register has been clocked out, the sequence will repeat itself starting again with bit 7 as long as the $\overline{\text{CS}}$ pin remains asserted and the SCK pin is being pulsed.
+To read the Status Register, the CS pin must first be asserted and the opcode of 05h must be clocked into the device.
+After the opcode has been clocked in, the device will begin outputting Status Register data on the SO pin during every subsequent clock cycle.
+After the last bit (bit 0) of the Status Register has been clocked out, the sequence will repeat itself starting again with bit 7 as long as the $\overline{\text{CS}}$ pin remains asserted and the clock pin is being pulsed.
 The data in the Status Register is constantly being updated, so each repeating sequence will output new data.

-Deasserting the \overline{CS} pin will terminate the Read Status Register operation and put the SO pin into a high-impedance state.
-The \overline{CS} pin can be deasserted at any time and does not require that a full byte of data be read.
+Deasserting the $\overline{\text{CS}}$ pin will terminate the Read Status Register operation and put the SO pin into a high-impedance state.
+The $\overline{\text{CS}}$ pin can be deasserted at any time and does not require that a full byte of data be read.

-Table 10-1.
+Table 11-1.
 Status Register Format

-Bit (1) Name Type (2) Descr iption 7 SPRL Contar Distriction Designate Legisla R/W 0 Sector Protection Registers are unlocked (default). / SPAL Sector Protection Registers Locked H/VV 1 Sector Protection Registers are locked.
+Bit (1) Name Type (2) Description 7 SPRL Sector Protection Degisters Legland R/W 0 Sector Protection Registers are unlocked (default). / SPRL Sector Protection Registers Locked R/W 1 Sector Protection Registers are locked.
 6 RES Reserved for future use R 0 Reserved for future use.
-EPE Francisco / Dynamico - Francisco Б 0 Erase or program operation was successful.
+E EPE Francisco Francisco В 0 Erase or program operation was successful.
 5 EPE Erase/Program Error R 1 Erase or program error detected.
-4 WPP Write Pretect (WD) Die Status R 0 WP is asserted.
-4 VVPP Write Protect (WP) Pin Status n 1 WP is deasserted.
-00 All sectors are software unprotected (all Sector Protection Registers are 0).
-3:2 SWP Software Protection Status R 01 Some sectors are software protected.
+4 WDD Misto Destant (MD) Die Chatus В 0 WP is asserted.
+4 WPP Write Protect (WP) Pin Status R 1 WP is deasserted.
+Software Protection Status R 00 All sectors are software unprotected (all Sector Protection Registers are 0).
+3:2 SWP 01 Some sectors are software protected.
 Read individual Sector Protection Registers to determine which sectors are protected.
 10 Reserved for future use.
 11 All sectors are software protected (all Sector Protection Registers are 1 - default).
-4 \A/EI Write English Letah Ctatus В 0 Device is not write enabled (default). ı WEL Write Enable Latch Status R 1 Device is write enabled.
-RDY/BSY Boody/Buoy Status В 0 Device is ready.
-0 ן פס/זעח Ready/Busy Status R 1 Device is busy with an internal operation.
+4 \A/E1 Meta Facilitati atah Otatua Б 0 Device is not write enabled (default).
+1 WEL Write Enable Latch Status R 1 Device is write enabled.
+0 DDV/DCV Doody/Duoy Ctatus Б 0 Device is ready.
+U 0 RDY/BSY Ready/Busy Status R 1 Device is busy with an internal operation.

+Notes:
-Notes: 1.
-Only bit 7 of the Status Register will be modified when using the Write Status Register command.

-2. R/W = Readable and writeable

-R = Readable only
+- 1. Only bit 7 of the Status Register will be modified when using the Write Status Register command. - 2.
+R/W = Readable and writable R = Readable only

-10.1.1 SPRL Bit
+11.1.1 SPRL Bit